tomg1103/tomg1103/README.md

 - 👋 Hi, I’m @tomg1103
-- 👀 I’m interested in mechnical engineering, with a focus on automotive engineeriing
+- 👀 I’m interested in mechnical engineering, with a focus on automotive engineering
 - 🌱 I’m currently learning Siemens NX
 - 📫 How to reach me gilbe346@msu.edu